What is needed to get a TFL Private Hire (PCO) license to drive a cab in London?

 6. English Language Requirement

 That is a new one, and I guess one of TFL’s latest ideas on how to reduce the number of private hire drivers in London and make a little bit extra cash.
 On October 14th, 2016 they introduced the English Language requirement.
 According to TFL all Private Hire and Taxi drivers are required to possess a certain level of English language proficiency to be able to transport the public from point A to point B and be able to read the road signs and announcements and communication from TFL.
 Private hire drivers heavily criticized the English language requirement, and Uber filed a lawsuit to question its legitimacy.
-TFL responded by making the test mandatory for ALL drivers – taxi and private hire – and new applicants have until the 31st of March, 2017 to prove TFL their proficiency in the English language.
+TfL responded by making the test mandatory for ALL drivers – taxi and private hire – and new applicants have until the 31st of March, 2017 to prove TFL their proficiency in the English language.
 It is valid even if you were born and raised in an English-speaking country.
 Go figure!

-Of course, if you were born in the UK or any other English speaking country your school diploma, college or Uni papers might be sufficient to make you an exempt of this requirement.
+Of course, if you were born in the UK or any other English speaking country your school diploma, college or Uni papers might be sufficient to make you an exempt from this requirement.
 Here are all the documents that TFL accepts as evidence of your English language proficiency:

 - UK GCSE/O level (or equivalent) certificate at grades A* to G